Ashwani557/smartTrafficControl/README.md

 # Smart Traffic Light Control using Reinforcement Learning

 ## Objective
-Reduce vehicle waiting time using Q-learning.
+Reduce vehicle waiting time using Q-learning and optimize code

 ## Approach
 Traffic signal acts as an agent deciding which direction gets green light.